On the dimension and measure of inhomogeneous attractors: Introduction

 Our main result establishes bounds on the upper box dimension of $F_C$ for general IFSs consisting of bi-Lipschitz contractions.
 The methodology of Fraser relies heavily on the multiplicativity of the pressure function for similarities, which presents complications in the general case.
 To overcome this, we show that dimension is invariant under passing to a derived system with desirable properties, see Lemma \ref{compattr} and Corollary \ref{keycore}.\\

-Additionally, we begin a new line of enquiry; the methods developed are used to classify the Hausdorff measure of inhomogeneous attractors.
+Additionally, we begin a new line of enquiry; the methods developed are used to investigate the Hausdorff measure of inhomogeneous attractors.
 This may serve as a platform for future work, such as deeper investigations into the sensitive dependence of the measure with separation conditions on $C$. \\

-To conclude, we present applications where further assumptions yield stronger corollaries in popular contexts, such as conformal and low dimensional affine systems.
+We also present applications where further assumptions yield stronger corollaries in popular contexts, such as conformal and low dimensional affine systems.
 Hereafter, definitions relevant only to an individual application or result are contained in the corresponding section.